-There are definitive costs of having the right equipment to churn out quality food, properly ventilate the van while also maintaining hygiene and quality standards.
+There are definitive costs of having the right equipment to churn out quality food, and properly ventilate the van while also maintaining hygiene and quality standards.
 These need to be laid out beforehand.

-4. Chalk out a Business Plan
+4. Chalk out a Food Truck Business Plan

 Once you have the above-listed basic aspects in place, you can start with your food truck business’s actual planning process.
 This involves considering the market aspects beyond your fundamental ideas for your business.
 While many things will be subject to changes as you go, it is advisable to set metrics in mind.

 Study relevant trends to analyze what could work or what wouldn’t work for your business.
 You can list out a few products for your food truck and separate work on the raw materials, power, and other specifics you’d require for the same.
 For instance, chilled beverages, fresh fries, and foods that need fresh dough would require some pre-planning to be executed efficiently.